awzuelsdorf/domovoi/README.md

 Next, you will need to ensure virtualenv is installed.
 On Raspbian, this can be done by running `sudo apt install virtualenv -y`

-Once virtualenv is installed, run `./run_domain_alert.sh`.
+Once virtualenv is installed, run `./setup_crontab.sh`.
 This may take some time since there is some one-time setup that needs to happen.
 Once this command finishes, there should be a 'windower_whitelist.bin' and 'windower_blacklist.bin' file in your ~/domovoi directory.

-Once you have verified that the two .bin files exist, update your crontab to run the `run_domain_alert.sh` script periodically.
-If you have no existing cron jobs (to check, use `crontab -l`), then you can set this up using `setup_crontab.sh`.
-IF you have existing cron jobs, then you will need to update crontab manually.

-Once cron is updated, visit a website you have not visited in the last month and wait until the cron job runs at least once.
+Once you've verified that the two .bin files exist, visit a website you have not visited in the last month and wait until the cron job runs at least once.
 It should run every 5 minutes.
 First it runs at the top of the hour, then five minutes past the hour, then 10 minutes past the hour, etc, if you set it up using `setup_crontab.sh`.
 After the first run (or second run, depending upon how close to the five-minute mark you visited the website), you should get a text at your twilio number saying that you visited at least one new domain.
 If you don't get the text after two runs, check the run_domain_alert.sh.log file for errors.

 ## Terms of Use ##